Tamas-Gavlider/MyVault/README.md

 The Pending status is part of the transaction model but will only be implemented and visible after integrating the testnet environment.
 This will allow users to track transactions that are awaiting confirmation.
 This design ensures transparency and keeps users informed about the status of their financial activities, with room for future expansion to include pending transactions once the testnet is fully utilized.
 #### Future Implementations
+- Real Payments and Withdrawals: Enable live payment and withdrawal functionalities using Stripe.
+- Historical Charts: Introduce a historical view to the charts, allowing users to compare transactions across different months.
+- Profile Picture Upload: Add functionality for users to upload a profile picture, which will be displayed in the transaction history.
+- Payment Requests: Allow users to request payments from others.
+When a payment request is made, a notification message will appear on the profile of the recipient.

 ## Technologies, Languages, and Programs used